ploomber/ploomber/doc/use-cases/research.rst

 ***********************************

 Ploomber allows you to run many experiments efficiently.
-You can :doc:`parametrize your pipeline <../user-guide/parametrize>` to run the same code with different configurations.
-For example, run the same analysis with different data slices and organize the outputs in different folders, depending on the input parameters.
-To accelerate your research, you can execute independent tasks in parallel with no extra configuration.
+You can :doc:`parametrize pipelines <../user-guide/parametrized>` to run the same code with different configurations.

+Furthermore, you can quickly generate all the parameter combinations from a :doc:`grid <../cookbook/grid>`.

+You can execute independent tasks in :class:`parallel <ploomber.executors.Parallel>` with no extra configuration to accelerate your research.
+If one machine isn't enough, :doc:`export to systems <../deployment/large-scale-training>` like Kubernetes or SLURM easily.

 Ensure reproducibility
 **********************